-Based on the above discussion, one now has all the conceptual tools available to answer the question posed in the title of this article: when is an informal settlement no longer an informal settlement?
+Based on the above discussion, one now has all the conceptual tools available to answer the question posed in the title of this article: "When is an informal settlement no longer an informal settlement?"
 A preliminary answer to this question is when people who were living in the informal settlement are now living within a layout with clear plots and access routes that have been approved by the municipality and the community (i.e. they are living in a re-blocked layout).
-However, it is likely that government and the community themselves would still see themselves as informal settlement residents if they have not also moved from having no basic services to having interim basic services (like communal toilets) and having no proof of tenure security or recognition to having some form of administrative tenure security (like having their names recorded against a prepayment electricity meter linked to their plot).
-So, a proposed more comprehensive answer to when an informal settlement is no longer an informal settlement would be when people in an informal settlement satisfy all three of the following conditions:
+However, it is likely that government and the community themselves would still see themselves as informal settlement residents if they have not also moved from having no basic services to having interim basic services (like communal toilets), having no proof of tenure security or recognition to having some form of administrative tenure security (like having their names recorded against a pre-payment electricity meter linked to their plot), and having an inappropriate underlining base zone to having a recognised incremental settlement zone.
+So, a proposed more comprehensive answer to when an informal settlement is no longer an informal settlement would be when people in an informal settlement satisfy all four of the following conditions:

 - 1. They are living in a re-blocked layout (i.e. a semi-formal settlement), and - 2.
-They have access to a minimum level of temporary/ emergency basic services; and also - 3.
+The land they are living on is zoned as an incremental settlement area; and - 3.
+They have access to a minimum level of temporary/ emergency basic services; and also - 4.
 Their names are recorded on a data base linking their name to a plot

 It needs to be noted that living in a formal house (that has building plan approval and an occupation certificate from the municipality) is not one of the criteria used to determine if an informal settlement is no longer an informal settlement.
 So, if people are living in an informal house, within a semi-formal settlement, this has no bearing on whether it is an informal settlement or not.
-The issue of when an informal house is no longer an informal house is a different question and not the subject of this article[1].
+The issue of when an informal house is no longer an informal house is a different question and not the subject of this article [2].